 Hi, I’m Ketan Gangatirkar.
 I’m a technology executive, angel investor, and mentor based in Austin, Texas, though I work with people all over.
-I’m currently the Vice President of Engineering and Product at Coder, where we’re building the future of software engineering.
+I was most recently the Vice President of Engineering and Product at Coder, building the future of software engineering.
 Prior to joining Coder, I was a Vice President of Engineering at Indeed, leading a team of 500 responsible for Job Seeker products (everything the ordinary person thinks of as “Indeed”).

 I’ve been lucky to be a mentor for many people over the years.
 Some of this was through formal programs, both at Indeed and also via Plato and WEST.
 I’ve also mentored people who organically sought me out and kept coming back.

 - Defining needed roles and selecting and evaluating candidates

 - Helping leaders grow, particularly from small teams to large organizations

 - Coaching high potential contributors

 - Creative problem solving: if plan A doesn’t work, I can almost always come up with a plan B. If plan J doesn’t work, I’m right back at you with a plan K.

 - General analytic problem-solving, especially first principles thinking and second order effects

 - Skeptical sounding board.
 I won’t say I’ll find all the weaknesses in an idea, but I’ll find most of them.

 - Developing presentations for clarity and persuasiveness — both the content and the speaker